How to Winterize Pool: Complete Troubleshooting Guide 2026

 Green or Cloudy Water Solution

-- Calculate shock level using FC/CYA chart (typically 10-20 ppm FC depending on CYA)
+- Calculate shock level using the all-in-one pool calculator (typically 10-20 ppm FC depending on CYA)

 - Run pump continuously, brushing walls twice daily